cnesbit1/452-final-project/initial_design.md

 | **17** Data Visualization | **18** Data Visualization | **19** Data Visualization | **20** Data Visualization | **21** Meeting on Visualization| **22** Test Proper Visualization | **23** Keep Sabbath Day Holy |
 | **24** Additional Features | **25** Additional Features | **26** Integration Testing | **27** Integration Testing | **28** Presentation Meeting | **29** Final Testing | **30** Keep Sabbath Day Holy |
 | **1** Class Presentation |  |  |  |  |  | **7** Keep Sabbath Day Holy |

-Please include any additional relevant information you'd like to include or have.
-If you project has UX maybe you could have some rough sketch of that as well.